5 Great Winter Hikes for Philly Families

 So bundle up and head out to some of these great hiking destinations.
 You won't be disappointed.

-Officials in the city of Philadelphia have extended restrictions on indoor events, dining, sports, and theaters until at least January 15.
-As circumstances unfold, check directly with a venue website for updates before heading out.
 Keep your family and others safe by wearing masks and maintaining social distancing measures.
 If an event appears too crowded, try using the “nearby” search feature on our event calendar to find other exciting options.

 The Best Winter Hiking Trails for Philly Families